 Our program is designed for flexibility.
 It features:

 - Three start times, so you can kick off your MSW studies without too long a wait

 - Provisions for students to carry transfer credits into the program

 - An application process that doesn’t require the GRE

 - A flexible schedule that lets you complete your coursework in as few as eight semesters

-Learn more about how the Regis College Master of Social Work can help you prepare for a career in substance abuse social work.
+Learn more about how the online Master of Social Work at Regis College can help you prepare for a career in substance abuse social work.